 -Sensitive to cold temperatures and will go bad fast in the fridge.

 -Have a higher amount of chlorophyll which makes them dark green in colour.

 -This fruit also contains anthocyan which change colours with pH levels.

 -Aged limes yellow as their acidic get closer to a pH of 2.

 Fresh citrus fruit is best to use for cleaning.
-Ages fruit and fruit juices have lower acidity and aren’t as effective for cleaning or disinfecting.
+Ages fruit and fruit juices have lower acidity and aren’t as effective for cleaning.
 However, if you want a more acidic cleaner aged limes and lemons are ideal.